markwk/olark/README.txt

 Olark

 The Olark module for Drupal
 by Jeff Robbins / Lullabot
+Drupal 7 port by Ilari Mäkelä / Mearra
 ***************************

 The Olark module provides some simple integration between the Olark live chat